 The Recommendation was accompanied by a Communication outlining the potential new opportunities and challenges stemming from shale gas extraction in Europe, as well as an Impact Assessment that examined the socio-economic and environmental impacts of various policy options.

-A legal assessment conducted by the Commission in 2011 concluded that the existing EU environmental legislation applies to practices required for unconventional gas exploration and production from planning to cessation.
+A legal assessment conducted by the Commission services in 2011 concluded that the existing EU environmental legislation applies to practices required for unconventional hydrocarbons exploration and production from planning to cessation.
 However, more information was deemed necessary to determine the adequacy of the existing EU regulatory framework to manage the identified risks.